TassianaMilka/Course/Cisco/Get Connected/README.md

 # Get Connected

-1. Write about the star tecnology;
+1.Write about the star technology;

 2.Diferença entre hardware,software and rede na forma de conectarem entre eles;